FAQs

 What does ‘uterus’ mean?

-The uterus or womb is part of the reproductive system of the female body.
-The uterus is the place a pregnancy starts and develops.
-Find out about your genitals (penis and vagina).
+The uterus or 'womb' is the place a pregnancy starts and develops.
+Find out more...

 -